-Copyright: Use of copyrighted material, including copyrighted cartoon characters or other such material, is not acceptable in any photography submission, with the following exception:
+Copyright: Plagiarized entries will be disqualified.
+Use of copyrighted material, including any copyrighted characters or likeness thereof, material downloaded from the internet, copyrighted photographs or stock images is not acceptable in any visual arts submission, with the following exceptions:

 Photographs may include public places, well-known products, trademarks, or certain other copyrighted material as long as that copyrighted material is incidental to the subject matter of the piece and is a smaller element of a whole.
-The resulting work cannot try to establish an association between the student and the trademark/business/material, or influence the purchase/non-purchase of the trademarked good.
+The resulting work cannot try to establish an association between the student and the trademark/business/ material, or influence the purchase/non-purchase of the trademarked good.